Guide to Sources in Social Work

 Encyclopedia of Diversity and Social Justice.
 2 vols.
 2015.
 (Oak Street and online)

 This two-volume work, intended for general readers and scholars alike, focuses on exposing readers to a plethora of diversity and social justice topics.
 It contains more than 300 entries written by subject experts.
 Each entry also includes an extensive reference list for further reading.

 HV6626 .E535 2013

 Encyclopedia of Domestic Violence and Abuse.
 2 vols.
 2013.
+(Oak Street)

 This encyclopedia provides information about domestic violence and abuse to practitioners and scholars in an attempt to both educate and inspire preventative and advocative action.
 Entries are arranged alphabetically and cover the scope and extent of various forms of abuse occurring globally, including information about survivors and most vulnerable demographics; likely perpetrators; potential causes, impacts, laws, and policies; histories of social movements to end abuse; and information about groups, organizations, and corporations involved in such efforts.
 Key people and court cases and important correlates like animal and substance abuse are also included.
 Includes a timeline, a topical list of entries, appendices of primary documents and organizational directories, a glossary, a bibliography of recommended resources, and an index.

 Encyclopedia of Human Services and Diversity.
 3 vols.
 2014. (online)